jbcodeforce/vuejs-studies/README.md

 ### Pushing the book to GitHub Pages

-1. Ensure that all your local changes to the `master` branch have been committed and pushed to the remote repository.
+1. Ensure that all your local changes to the `main` branch have been committed and pushed to the remote repository.
-    `git push origin master`
+    `git push origin main`
 1. Ensure that you have the latest commits to the `gh-pages` branch, so you can get others' updates.

 	```bash